WeeverApps/weever-apps-localizations/README.md

     ANOTHER_WORD   = "Another word"

 Quotes inside the quote marks (") should be indicated using HTML entities, such as **&quote;**.
 See here for a list of codes: http://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references

+**NOTE: All files should remain using UTF-8 as the encoding, in order to support non-latin alphabets.**